WWE Rumors: Former Superstar Says Nexus Was To Return At ‘WrestleMania 36’

 Young said that WWE had not put everything in place due to the pandemic, so all of the details weren’t known.
 He said it was going to happen at the WrestleMania Axxess fan event for a 10-year reunion, but not on the main show.

-The Inquisitr previously reported that a major angle had to be scrapped due to the pandemic.
-Rumors stated that it would have been on the same level as the Nexus invasion or even Vince McMahon’s limo blowing up on Monday Night Raw.
+The Inquisitr previously reported that a major angle had to be scrapped due to COVID-19.
+Rumors suggested that it would have been on the same level as the Nexus invasion or even Vince McMahon’s limo blowing up on Monday Night Raw.

-Darren Young isn’t sure if the Nexus reunion will ever happen in WWE because it makes sense at the 10-year mark, but not really for 11 or 12.
+Darren Young isn’t sure if the Nexus reunion will ever happen in WWE now, simply because it makes sense at a milestone like the 10-year mark, but not really at 11 or 12.